lukendatigh/Adonis-Customer-Project-Magement-API/README.md

 ## Setup
 1. Install AdonisJS using `npm i -g @adonisjs/cli`
 2. Clone the repository
-3. Set up your database sever
+3. Set up your database server
 4. Duplicate `.env.example` and rename to `.env` then set your environment variables
 5. Run migration with `adonis migration:run`
 6. Run dev server using `nodemon server.js` or `adonis serve --dev`